-- Adopt an Affordability Standard (the Shared Responsibility Model is one approach) and use it to annually monitor the extent to which the combination of institutional pricing and gift aid from the federal government, the state, and institutions combine to help Vermont residents of different income levels afford the costs of attendance. - 2.
-Require Encourage VSC and UVM to provide data on financial aid packages for all full-time in-state undergraduate students, including those without any known aid, to VSAC.
-VSAC should be required to charged with annually produce producing a report to the legislature showing gift aid by source for all income levels, disaggregated for Vermont residents and non-residents.
-Using these data VSAC should also report to the legislature the level of unmet need for student financial aid-the amount of aid that would be needed to make going to college in Vermont affordable given the agreed upon standard.
-Adaptations to account for part time enrollment and for different dependency statuses are also necessary to ensure that affordability is not sacrificed for adult learners in favor of traditional age first time students.
-Such a report should also clearly indicate appropriate metrics tracking ademic progress and completion of students receiving state grant aid wardsmutually agreed-upon standard.
+- 1. Adopt an Affordability Standard (the Shared Responsibility Model is one approach) and use it to annually monitor the extent to which the combination of institutional pricing and gift aid from the federal government, the state, and institutions combine to help Vermont residents of different income levels afford the costs of attendance. - 2.
+Encourage VSC and UVM to provide data on financial aid packages for all full-time in-state undergraduate students, including those without any known aid, to VSAC.
+VSAC should be charged with annually producing a report to the legislature showing gift aid by source for all income levels.
+Using these data VSAC should also report to the legislature the level of unmet need for student financial aid-the amount of aid that would be needed to make going to college in Vermont affordable given the mutually agreed-upon standard.
 This could entail submitting a minimum amount of aggregated data to VSAC for first-time, full-time, in-state students, such as through the template depicted in Figure 58.
 Apart from requiring data for students from a wider range of income backgrounds, this data request is consistent with federally mandated IPEDS reporting.
 IPEDS reporting is required only for recipients of federal financial aid and aggregates the results for all students with incomes above \$110,000.
 That is a relatively low level of income for which to truncate reporting, especially in a state that is so reliant on grant aid and discounting practices in the public sector.